OSGeo/OSGeoLive-doc/doc/overview/geonode_overview.rst

 @QUICKSTART_geonode@

 .. presentation-note
-    GeoNode is a Content Management System which provides creation, sharing, and collaborative use of geospatial data.
-Datasets can be uploaded, maps and metadata can be edited and published, and user ratings and comments can be captured.
+    GeoNode is a Content Management System.
+It supports loading, editing, publishing, searching and commenting on maps and associated metadata.